• Welcome

 Inside the abbey are the magnificent otherworldly oddities we have driven 2 hours and 40 minutes from Dinkelsbühl to see: the Heavenly Bodies.
 They are simply magnificent!
 Eleven jewel-encrusted pseudo-saints dripping in dazzle rest in glass cases, rock stars of the afterlife.
 Adorned with colorful gems, pearls, gold, and silver (even their eye sockets and teeth are embellished) and clad in sumptuous 18th-century attire, they peer at us from glass cases—some lounging luxuriously, others standing guard.

 Exhumed from Roman catacombs between 1688 and 1765, they were falsely touted as Christian martyrs and paraded across Europe in a misguided marketing ploy to boost church attendance.
 When the divine deception unraveled, many of them were unceremoniously banished to many a church attic and basement across Europe, left to languish among broken furniture and dusty hymnals.
+But these beauties at Waldsassen were spared that indignity.

 Death Becomes Her: Saint Munditia’s Stunning Afterlife